optakt/optakt.github.io/content/knowledge/flare.md

 At this point `u` `externalized` `x` for slot `i`.
 The outside world may react to externalized values in irreversible ways, so a node cannot change its mind about them later.

-A chanllenge for FBA is that malicious parties can join many times and outnumber honest nodes.
+A challenge for FBA is that malicious parties can join many times and outnumber honest nodes.
-Consequently, tranditional majority-based quorums do not work.
+Consequently, traditional majority-based quorums do not work.

 ##### Quorum Slices

 In a consensus protocol, nodes exchange messages asserting statements about slots.
-FBA assumes such assertions cannot be forged, which can be guaranteed if nodes are named by public key and they digitally sign the messages.
+FBA assumes such assertions cannot be forged, which can be guaranteed if nodes are named by public key, and they digitally sign the messages.

 When a node knows about a sufficient set of nodes to assert a statement, it assumes that no other functioning node would contradict that statement.
 Such a sufficient set of nodes is called a `quorum slice`, or just a slice.